luontola/tdd-mooc/data/exercises.md

 ##### What to submit

 * **Perform this refactoring live** in the weekly study groups.
-* Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part2" a **Git repository** with the history of you doing this refactoring, so that the commits are **as small as possible** and all the tests **pass on every commit**.
+* Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part1" a **Git repository** with the history of you doing this refactoring, so that the commits are **as small as possible** and all the tests **pass on every commit**.
-    * Note that the exercise submission system is rather limited and doesn't support submitting part2 before part1, nor does it allow editing old submissions.
-So even though we recommend doing exercise 2 in the middle of exercise 1, you will need to hold back from submitting it until after you have finished exercise 1.
 * Fill [this questionnaire](https://forms.gle/bN6YkZEssTTewBxq8).

 ##### Effort estimate

 * 1-2 hours.
 Doing the refactoring once takes ~10 minutes, but you should repeat it many times and practice different approaches.

+# Exercise 2: Tetris

+Clone the project <https://github.com/luontola/tdd-mooc-tetris> and follow its instructions.

+The assignment is to *write a Tetris game using TDD.* The first couple dozen tests have already been written for you, so that it'll be easier to get into the rhythm of writing tests first.

+If you get stuck, you may watch [this example screencast](https://www.youtube.com/playlist?list=PLSADDT9dzgRCjVvS13ekPr1KwX_JkDQJM) for inspiration.
+It's based on an older version of the exercise, so it's in Java instead of JavaScript, but otherwise it's pretty much the same.

+##### What to submit

+* Submit to <https://studies.cs.helsinki.fi/stats/courses/tdd-2022> "part2" a **Git repository** with the source code and history of you doing this exercise.
+    * Submit it after doing all 10 levels.
+The exercise submission system doesn't support editing old submissions.
+* Fill [this questionnaire](https://forms.gle/XCmGN4ZDvtdtGbLG6).
+Note the need for more detailed time tracking.

+##### Effort estimate

+The exercise is split into 10 levels:
+* Level 1 ≈ 1-2h
+* Level 2 ≈ 1-2h
+* Level 3 ≈ 1-2h
+* Level 4 ≈ 2-3h
+* Level 5 ≈ 1-3h
+* Level 6 ≈ 1-3h
+* Level 7 ≈ 1-3h
+* Level 8 ≈ 1-2h
+* Level 9 ≈ 1-2h
+* Level 10 ≈ 1-2h

 # Exercise 3: Untestable code